 When the printing system is printing in duplex configuration, only one attachment can be active at any given time.
-If both attachments are to the same system, or to a tightly-coupled system, or ESCON with Assign/Unassign and the attachments are of the same type (for example, both are ESCON or parallel channels), switching between the two attachments can be performed dynamically by the host system.
-If the attachments or hosts differ, or the hosts are not tightly-coupled, or Assign/Unassign is not used with ESCON, switching must be performed manually by the operator.
+If both attachments are to the same system-or to a tightly-coupled system-and the attachments are of the same type (for example, both are ESCON or parallel channels), switching between the two attachments can be performed dynamically by the host system.
+If the attachments or hosts differ-or the hosts are not tightly-coupled-switching must be performed manually by the operator.
 The printer must be disabled from the current system and attachment before it can be enabled to the other attachment.